lexdmm/gPRC-GO/README.md

 service CategoryService
 </pre>

 Use **call** command to execute the methods.
-The list are into proto file.
+The list is in proto file.
 <pre>
 service CategoryService {
     rpc CreateCategory(CreateCategoryRequest) returns (Category) {}